Questions and Answers: EB-5 Immigrant Investor Program Visa Availability Approach

 Q7.
 Agency priorities and resources may change.
 Does the new visa availability approach apply indefinitely or only for fiscal year 2020?

 - A7.
-USCIS will implement the visa availability approach beginning March 31, 2020.
+USCIS implemented the visa availability approach on March 31, 2020.
 USCIS is unable to speculate on future changes.

 Q8.
 How will USCIS handle expedite requests for Form I-526 petitions when a visa is not immediately available or available soon?